Cisco CCNA Practice Test (200-301)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the role of DHCP in network operations?
+What is the role of auditing in network security?

 Answer Description